What is a VPN? How VPNs Work

 Why Individuals Use VPNs

-• Privacy from ISPs — Internet service providers can see every website you visit and every service you use.
+The most common motivation is privacy from ISPs.
+Internet service providers can see every website you visit and every service you use.
 In many countries, ISPs are legally allowed to collect and sell this browsing data to advertisers.
 A VPN encrypts your traffic so your ISP can only see that you are connected to a VPN server, not what you are doing online.

-• Protection against surveillance and data collection — A VPN adds an important layer of defense against broad surveillance programs, targeted data collection, and tracking by third-party services that build profiles based on your IP address and browsing habits.
+Beyond these everyday scenarios, a VPN adds an important layer of protection against surveillance and data collection — defending against broad surveillance programs, targeted data collection, and tracking by third-party services that build profiles based on your IP address and browsing habits.

 What to Look for in a VPN